 By the end of the 90’s gay advocacy became symbolized by well groomed and overpaid white people sitting on boards, issuing press releases, asking for contributions and hosting fabulous galas instead of multitudes taking to the streets and demanding our rights

 We now donate instead of protest.
 We sign countless petitions and then sit behind our computers and bitch and moan about our oppression instead of doing something about it ourselves.

 Our cause has been splintered, fragmented and hijacked into piecemeal specific issues such as gay marriage, the repeal of Don’t Ask Don’t Tell and the Defense of Marriage Act instead of what we should be doing: standing together as one and fighting for and demanding federal recognition and protections in toto

 Now with the push of “religious liberty” laws like those in North Carolina and Mississippi by those who hate to roll back the rights we have fought so hard in the past to earn we must alll become those angry queers, dykes, bisexuals, and trannies in tees shirts once again.
 We must stand together, side-by-side and fight the hatred and bigotry that we deal with everyday and let them know that we’ll no longer accept being treated as second-class citizens and allow them spread lies and propaganda about us and our lives.

 Too many years have passed and too many of our LGBT friends have left us without knowing what true equality is.

 We must ALL stand up and start fighting again.

-We must not only fight for ourselves and those in out community but also for the memory of those who bravely began this fight and are no longer here and left this world without achieving equality.
+We must not only fight for ourselves and those in out community but also for the memory of those who bravely began this fight and are no longer with us and left this world without achieving equality.

-We must achive that goal for them, for us, and those who will come after us.
+We must achieve that goal for them, for us, and those who will come after us.